IntersectMBO/cardano-node/trace-dispatcher/docs/trace-dispatcher.md

-# trace-dispatcher: Towards an efficient and simple logging solution
+# trace-dispatcher: An efficient, simple and flexible logging solution

 The current iohk-monitoring-framework should be replaced with something simpler.
 The current framework shall be replaced, because it consumes too much resources, and as such too much influences the system it is monitoring.
-As well the API should be simplified.
-And finally we are happy if we can offer a powerful and flexible solution for DevOps and Stakeholders.

 We call everything that shall be logged or monitored a __Message__ in this context, and are aware that this message can carry a payload, so it is not just a String.
 We say __TraceIn__, when we refer to the incoming side of a stream of messages while we say __TraceOut__ when we refer to the outgoing side.
-The traceWith function is called on a TraceIn.
+The `traceWith` function is called on a TraceIn.
 A TraceOut is doing something effect-full with the messages.
 So a TraceOut is a backend that not only produces effects but also is always the end of the data flow.
 We say __Trace__ for a stream of messages, that originates at some TraceIn, is then plumbed via transformers and ends in one or more TraceOuts.

+This library consists just of simple combinators and requires the messages just to implement one typeclass for formatting called `Logging`.
+It can be reconfigured at runtime with one procedure call.
+However to work properly it puts the burden on the user to provide a default object for any message as is described in the section on configuration and documentation.
+This library build upon the arrow based contravariant tracer library contra-tracer.

 ## General Interface